 • If the Adjudicator makes a financial award and you unconditionally accept it in writing, the Adjudicator must notify your builder of this in writing.
 Your builder must pay the award to you within 20 working days of the date of the Adjudicator’s written notification.

-• If you do not unconditionally accept the award, any subsequent legal action you may take instead is likely to take account of the adjudication decision.
+• If you do not unconditionally accept the award, the builder will not need to comply.
+Any subsequent legal action you may take instead is likely to take account of the adjudication decision.

 • Your builder remains liable for an award, even if they are removed from a home warranty body’s register.